amazeeio/docs/local_docker_development/drupal_site_containers.md

 | `php70-composer` | 7.0 | nginx, varnish, mariadb | For [Drupal Composer Project](https://github.com/drupal-composer/drupal-project), the Drupal root expected in the folder `/web` |
 | `php56-composer` | 5.6 | nginx, varnish, mariadb | For [Drupal Composer Project](https://github.com/drupal-composer/drupal-project), the Drupal root expected in the folder `/web` |

-## Update Images

-If you need to update the Docker Images to the newest version from the Docker Hub run:

-	docker-compose pull
-	docker-compose up -d